henribredt/KlarLog/README.md

 ## Log Destinations
 KlarLog allows you to route logs to mutliple log destinations.
 You can also add custom log destinations by conforming to the `LogDestination` protocol.

 For each destination you can configure `logForLogLevels`.
 The destination will only log for `LogLevel`s listed in that array.
-This helps keep logs organized and makes it easy to control logging granularity.
-That way you can use differnt configurations in Debug und Release:
+This helps to control logging granularity and ebables you to use differnt configurations in Debug und Release:
 ```swift
 #if DEBUG
 public let file = LocalFileDestination(